manoadamro/pr-review-labeller/README.md

-## This repo has been forked from [danilo-delbusso/pr-review-labeller](https://github.com/danilo-delbusso/pr-review-labeller) and all of the hard work was already done (much credit to the original author(s)).
+## This repo has been forked from [danilo-delbusso/pr-review-labeller](https://github.com/danilo-delbusso/pr-review-labeller) and all of the hard work was already done.
+Much credit to the original author(s).

 ### This fork simply adds an extra label for 'needs review'.